 Eager to conquer the new medium film

-His father later worked as an itinerant mill hand in remote sections of Illinois, Iowa, Minnesota, and Wisconsin.
+William Surrey Hart was in 1864 in Newburgh, New York.
+His parents were Nicholas Hart and Rosanna Hart, and he was a distant cousin of the Western star Neal Hart.
+His father later worked as an itinerant millhand in remote sections of Illinois, Iowa, Minnesota, and Wisconsin.
 Bill grew up in unsettled areas with few white settlers, playing with Sioux children.
 He learned some of their words and also became adept at Indian sign language.

+Hart lived for a while in the Dakota Territory, then worked as a postal clerk in New York City.
+In 1888 he began to study acting.
+He toured and travelled extensively while trying to make a name for himself as an actor, and for a time directed shows at the Asheville Opera House in North Carolina, around the year 1900.
+He had some success as a Shakespearean actor on Broadway, working with Margaret Mather and other stars.
 In 1899 he created the role of Messala in 'Ben-Hur', and later appeared uncredited in an early silent film version, Ben Hur (Sidney Olcott, Frank Oakes Rose, 1907) with Gene Gauntier.
 That same year, he received excellent reviews for his lead part in the stage version of 'The Virginian' (1907).
 In the following years, Hart established himself as one of the top interpreters of Western roles on stage.

+Hart was eager to conquer the new medium of film.
+After playing supporting roles in two short films, including His Hour of Manhood (Tom Chatterton, 1914). he achieved stardom as a bank robber in the Western The Bargain (Reginald Barker, 1914).
+He regarded this feature as his true film debut.
+He was 49 at the time.
 W Morrow at IMDb: "The opening credit sequence certainly underscores the sense of a new career for the leading man: all the major players, starting with Hart, are first seen in formal contemporary attire, standing before a stage curtain.
 As each actor bows low, a cross-fade occurs, and he or she rises in the character makeup and costume they will wear in the film.
-It's a charming device, and one that serves as a perfect metaphor for this important juncture in Hart's career."
+It's a charming device and one that serves as a perfect metaphor for this important juncture in Hart's career."

 In 1915 William S. Hart signed a contract with Thomas H. Ince and joined Ince's Triangle Film Company.
-Hart starred in his own series of two-reel western short subjects, which were so popular that they were supplanted by a series of feature films.
+Hart starred in his own series of two-reel Western short subjects, which were so popular that they were supplanted by a series of feature films.
 Many of Hart's early films continued to play in theatres, under new titles, for another decade.
-In 1915 and 1916 exhibitors voted him the biggest money making star in the United States.
+In 1915 and 1916 exhibitors voted him the biggest money-making star in the United States.

-In 1917, he followed Ince to to join Famous Players-Lasky, which merged into Paramount Pictures, and received a very lucrative contract from Adolph Zukor.
+In 1917, he followed Ince to join Famous Players-Lasky, which merged into Paramount Pictures and received a very lucrative contract from Adolph Zukor.
 In the films Hart began to ride a brown and white pinto he called Fritz, the forerunner of later famous movie horses known by their own name.
 Hart was making feature films like Square Deal Sanderson (William S. Hart, Lambert Hillyer, 1919) and The Toll Gate (Lambert Hillyer, 1920) with Anna Q. Nillson, which were popular with fans.

 American postcard.
 IMDb does not list a film with this title, closest match is Travelin'on (Lambert Hillyer, 1922), produced by William S. Hart Productions, and distributed by Paramount.